Search by Genre:

 5 CDs - $80.00

-The six Blue Note dates collected on our new Mosaic set are in a class by themselves; they are pure hard bop in the selection and treatment of the material and in instrumentation with Stanley Turrentine sharing the front line with a trumpet player or trombonist equal to him in talent.
-We're delighted to offer these excellent but overlooked hard bop sessions.
+The six Blue Note dates in this Mosaic collection are in a class by themselves; some of the best albums of pure hard bop in the selection and treatment of the material and in instrumentation with Stanley Turrentine sharing the front line with a trumpet player or trombonist equal to him in talent.
+We're delighted to offer these excellent but overlooked hard bop sessions on one jazz collection.

-• Comin' Your Way from 1961 with Stanley's brother Tommy on trumpet and the tight, seasoned unit of Horace Parlan, George Tucker and Al Harewood.
+• Comin' Your Way from 1961 with Stanley Turrentine's brother Tommy on trumpet and the tight, seasoned unit of Horace Parlan, George Tucker and Al Harewood.
 Given a selection number and listed in catalogs, it was not released at the time.

 • Jubilee Shout from 1962 with Tommy Turrentine, Sonny Clark, Kenny Burrell, Butch Warren and Al Harewood.
 The set introduces two previously unissued alternate takes.